santhosh-reddy03/santhosh-reddy03/README.md

+### Intro

-- 👋 Hi, I’m @santhosh-reddy03
+    👋 Hi, I’m Santhosh Reddy Barla
-- 👀 I’m interested in machine learning, cloud, linux and opensource
+    👀 I’m interested in cloud, web-development, linux and opensource 🎓 A Mechanical Engineering gradauate who turned into a full time software engineer for my love towards problem solving.
-- 🌱 I’m currently learning data structures and algorithms, preparing to become azure solutions architect by the end of this year
-- 💞️ I’m looking to collaborate on ...
+    📜 I'm also AWS certified developer associate and Azure certified aminstrator.
+    💻 My main languages are Python 🐍 and TypeScript but i also tinker and learn other stuff in my free time.

-- 📫 How to reach me : santhoshreddy923@gmail.com
+### 📫 How to reach me

+santhosh_reddy_@outlook.com

 <!---
 santhosh-reddy03/santhosh-reddy03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.